telerik/winforms-docs/scheduler/design-time/smart-tag.md

 >caption Figure 2: SchedulerBindingDataSource Smart Tag
 ![radscheduler design time 002](images/radscheduler-design-time002.png)

->note Complete tutorials on how data binding can be setup at design time are availalble in the following articles:[Data Binding Walkthrough]({%slug winforms/scheduler/data-binding/data-binding-walkthrough%}) and [Codeless Data Binding]({%slug winforms/scheduler/data-binding/codeless-data-binding%})
+>tip Complete tutorials on how data binding can be setup at design time are availalble in the following articles:[Data Binding Walkthrough]({%slug winforms/scheduler/data-binding/data-binding-walkthrough%}) and [Codeless Data Binding]({%slug winforms/scheduler/data-binding/codeless-data-binding%})
 >

 # See Also